typestreamio/typestream/docs/docs/concepts/components.md

 ## gRPC Server

 At its core, `TypeStream` is a remote compiler.
-Clients send code to a server which the server turns into data pipelines.
+Clients send code to a server, the server turns the code into data pipelines and runs them via a scheduler.
 At a very high-level, the client/server interaction works this way:

 - Clients sends source code via gRPC calls to the server.
-- The server compiles the source code into a program and returns structured information about the program back to the client.
+- The server compiles the source code into a program and returns structured information about the program back to the client. (e.g. the program id, information about the output data streams, etc.)
 - The client reacts accordingly.

-A core principle behind the design of `TypeStream` is the idea clients should maintain minimal state.
-The process of compiling source code into runnable data pipelines has many moving parts so the clients are simple enough they're almost only "rendering" results.
+A core principle behind the design of `TypeStream` is the idea clients maintain minimal state.
+The process of compiling source code into runnable data pipelines has many moving parts so the clients are simple enough they're almost only "rendering" results and informing their users.

 Before we dive deeper into the details of how the compilation process works, it's useful to look at some examples of the various requests clients can issue